-Sleep is essential for the human body to recover and repair after the stresses and strains that the day places on our bodies and minds.
-Research has found that the brain builds new connections with other parts of the brain as a result of new experiences during a normal day.
-During sleep, it appears that the import new connections are strengthened and the not so important ones are discarded.
+Sleep is essential for the human body to recover and repair.
+Jet lag will hinder this.
+After the stresses and strains that the day places on our bodies and minds, we need some down time.
+During the day, the brain builds new connections with other parts of the brain as a result of new experiences.
+Whilst we sleep, the important new connections are strengthened and the not so important ones are discarded.

 But what if your normal day isn’t quite so normal?
 What if your normal day has you working through the night and arriving in a time zone 8 hours ahead of where you just left?
 Welcome to jet lag, my friends.